2do2go/mongodbext/README.md

 # MongodbExt

-This is extension for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that imports pathced collection object and allows to add hooks on write operations, such as insert, update and remove
+This is extension for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that imports patched collection object and allows to add hooks on write operations, such as insert, update and remove

 ## Installation